Updated: Jul 10

-If you're a fan of the Saving Elephants podcast, you should definitely check out the podcast in this post.
+If you're a fan of the Saving Elephants podcast, you should definitely check out the podcasts in this post.
 Featuring in-depth commentary, historical insights, awesome guests, and even a dash of humor, these podcasts will give you plenty to think about when you're driving to work, making dinner, working out, or just killing time.

 The eponymous editor-in-chief of The Dispatch, syndicated columnist, best-selling author, and AEI/NRI Fellow Jonah Goldberg enlists a "Cannonball Run"-style cast of stars, has-beens, and never-weres to address the most pressing issues of the day and of all-time.
 Is Western Civilization doomed?
 Is nationalism the wave of the future?
 Is the Pope Catholic?
 Will they ever find a new place to put cheese on a pizza?
 Is Die Hard a Christmas movie?
 Who is hotter: Ginger or Mary-Ann?
 Was Plato really endorsing the Republic as the ideal state?
 Mixing history, pop culture, rank-punditry, political philosophy, and, at times, shameless book-plugging, Goldberg and guests will have the kinds of conversations we wish they had on cable-TV shout shows.
 And the nudity will (almost) always be tasteful.